deanearl/virtual-pages-with-templates/README.md

 # Virtual Pages with Templates

-This is an initial plugin for displaying virtual pages which can use a template for selecting the contents.
+This is an initial WordPress plugin for displaying virtual pages which can use a template for selecting the contents.

 **Warning: This plugin is still in beta**